dtf-gems/dtf-skeleton/README.md

 from any available DTF extension gem to add additional functionality.
 This can be anything ranging from additional languages such as Ruby, Python, C, C++, etc, to testing methods and methodologies.

-## DTF-Session Gem
+## DTF-SKELETON Gem

-  'dtf-session' gem is part of the DTF <dtf-gems.deryldoucette.com> framework, and is designed for Bash shell command-line based testing.
+  'stf-skeleton' gem is part of the DTF <dtf-gems.deryldoucette.com> framework, and is designed for Bash shell command-line based testing.

 ## Installation
-There are several ways to install, and configure the 'dtf-session' gem.
+There are several ways to install, and configure the 'stf-skeleton' gem.

-1) You would run ```gem install dtf-session```, and once installed, run ```rake dtf:install``` to install the DTF baseline thor task(s).
+1) You would run ```gem install stf-skeleton```, and once installed, run ```rake dtf:install``` to install the DTF baseline thor task(s).

 2) You would include the gem in your project's Gemfile and ```bundle install``.
 Once installed,